zendesk/ar_mailer/README.txt

 NOTE: You may need to delete an smtp_tls.rb file if you have one lying around.  ar_mailer supplies it own.

+=== Getting context aware logging

+If you want to log some extra information that you can use to tie a specific send email to something in your application, do this:

+1. Add a +context+ column to your emails table, eg.:

+  add_column :emails, :context, :string

+2. Set the information you want ar_sendmail to log alongside the message-id in your mailer class:

+  headers(ActionMailer::ARMailer.context_header => 'Hello there')

+This will print 'Hello there' in the line that also contains the message-id of the sent email.

 === init.d/rc.d scripts

 For Linux both script and demo config files are in share/linux.